PY1CX/AD8307-RF-Wattmeter/README.md

 For V1.0 boards:
 - The PCB project suffer from a pin swap on MC78L05.
 Pin 1 and Pin 3 are swapped, you MUST correct it on your building or your PIC will die from overvoltage.
 - I put a place for a 16x2 LCD but the correct one is a 20x4!
+- It won't fit a 1590B because of the 20x4 LCD :(

 Original Schematic and Software: http://www.webx.dk/oz2cpu/radios/miliwatt.htm